ava1ar/ava1ar-scoop-bucket/README.md

 ## Purpose

-The [scoop](https://scoop.sh/) bucket contains tools distributed by the NYDIG devtools team.
+This repository contains [scoop](https://scoop.sh/) bucket with applications manifests for internal tools distributed by the NYDIG devtools team.
+They can be easily installed and updated on the **Windows machines**.

 ## Prerequisites